ahlsunnah/arabic-expressions/readme.txt

 == Changelog ==

 = 2.0.0 =
-* First release of Arabic Symbols.
+* First release of Arabic Expressions.
 It is a fork of the plugin [Font Emoticons](https://wordpress.org/plugins/font-emoticons/) version 1.4.1.
 * Changes in this first release :
   * Replaced [Font Emoticons](https://wordpress.org/plugins/font-emoticons/)'s fonts and css files by [KFGQPC Arabic Symbols](http://fonts.qurancomplex.gov.sa/?page_id=486) font generated with [Fontello](http://fontello.com/)
-  * Changed plugin name, files names, functions names, variables and texts from `font emoticon` to `arabic symbols`
+  * Changed plugin name, files names, functions names, variables and texts from `font emoticon` to `arabic expressions`
-  * Changed symbols keywords names
+  * Changed expressions keywords names
   * Remove unused code
   * Add composer.json to make it available for installation with composer as a WordPress plugin
   * Added text license to the project